December 25, 1890 — January 15, 1968

 The Call of the Savage (Universal, 1935) featured Davidson in its last two chapters as the scheming Prince Samu, the chief advisor to the Emperor of the lost jungle city of Mu–and the putative heir to the Emperor’s throne.
 When Mu’s noble captain of the guards (Harry Woods) returned from undeserved exile, bringing with him the Emperor’s long-lost daughter and true heir (Dorothy Short), Samu did his best to do away with the intruders, but was toppled from power when the Emperor learned of his treachery.
 Though Davidson entered the scene late in Call of the Savage, he came close to stealing the serial’s two concluding chapters–issuing orders with sweeping imperiousness, while engaging in palace intrigue with crafty cynicism.

 Davidson didn’t make another serial until 1937, when he appeared in Columbia Pictures’ first chapterplay, Jungle Menace.
 As a shady doctor named Coleman, a member of a gang of rubber thieves, Davidson first appeared to assist in a murder in Chapter Three, but was arrested and dropped out of sight till he reappeared as a fugitive from justice in Chapter Eight; he became prominent in ensuing episodes, joining with two other fugitive heavies in an attempt to defeat both heroes and villains–but got drowned (off-camera) during a shipwreck in Chapter Eleven.
-Davidson played this seedy physician as a genteel souse, even though nothing was actually said about the character’s drinking habits in the script; he delivered his lines with comically overdone precision, beamed vacantly, walked around with an owlishly dignified but noticeably unsteady bearing–and stole each of the scenes that his character appeared.
+Davidson played this seedy physician as a genteel souse, even though nothing was actually said about the character’s drinking habits in the script; he delivered his lines with comically overdone precision, beamed vacantly, walked around with an owlishly dignified but noticeably unsteady bearing–and stole each of the scenes that his character appeared in.

-The Fighting Devil Dogs (Republic, 1938) featured Davidson in a brief but memorable bit as Lin Wing, the Consul for “Linchuria;” his character covertly tried to give the US authorities important information on the would-be world conqueror known as the Lightning–only to be switch from suave cautiousness to panicked terror when the Lightning himself stepped from the shadows of the consul’s office (and killed Davidson’s character with an electrical pistol).
+The Fighting Devil Dogs (Republic, 1938) featured Davidson in a brief but memorable bit as Lin Wing, the Consul for “Linchuria;” his character covertly tried to give the US authorities important information on the would-be world conqueror known as the Lightning–only to switch from suave cautiousness to panicked terror when the Lightning himself stepped from the shadows of the consul’s office (and killed Davidson’s character with an electrical pistol).

-Davidson kept up his sporadic film career (and, I think, his stage career) throughout the 1940s, appearing in A-movies, B-films like PRC’s The Devil Bat–and seven more serials, all of them Republic outings.
+Davidson kept up his sporadic film career throughout the 1940s, appearing in A-movies, B-films like PRC’s The Devil Bat–and seven more serials, all of them Republic outings.
 The first of these chapterplays was King of the Royal Mounted (1940), which gave him a small role as Dr. Shelton, the head of a bogus sanitarium that was being used as a front for a Nazi mineral-smuggling operation.
 His best moments in this outing came when he unctuously tried to convince Mountie hero Allan Lane of the legitimacy of his medical establishment; this duplicity proved unsuccessful, and Davidson’s character was arrested soon afterwards.

 The well-made and highly successful Adventures of Captain Marvel (Republic, 1941) cast Davidson as an Asian archeologist named Tal Chotali, who tried to dissuade his American colleagues from opening a supposedly cursed tomb in remote Siam; disregarding his warnings, the other archeologists broke into the tomb and discovered a powerful ancient “atom-smashing” device called the “Golden Scorpion.”
 One member of the archeological expedition soon began killing the others in hopes of gaining sole control of this device, assuming a mask and the alias of “the Scorpion” for the purpose; the inscrutable Tal Chotali frequently acted as if he might be the Scorpion himself–but ultimately proved to be innocent.
 This role was not the largest of Davidson’s serial parts, but it was definitely the most multifaceted–allowing him to be dignifiedly sneaky (when eavesdropping or otherwise behaving suspiciously), sternly authoritative (when rebuking rebellious native warriors), ghoulishly grim (when warning of the curse on the tomb), and even unfeignedly affable (when advising young hero Frank Coghlan Jr. in the final chapter).
 Davidson handled each aspect of the part with enjoyable flair, and made Tal Chotali an unusually distinctive “red herring” character.